-As in the previous season, Maccabi Tel Aviv met three rivals at the Europa League preliminaries, and this time the ending was better.
-In its first round, Maccabi Tel Aviv hosted Khazar Lankaran of Azerbaijan and won 3-1 (Moussa Konate 22', Eliran Atar 39', Guillermo Israelevich 44').
-After a no-goal tie at the return match, the Yellows met the Bosnian Zeleznicar and won 2-0 at the away game (Roberto Collauti 47', 56').
-In the return match, Moti Iwanir's players exploded with a 6-0 score to equal the team's prior record win in Europe.
-This victory saw a pair by Collauti (18', 45'), another by Eliran Atar (54', 86'), a wonderful free kick Rafi Dahan (38'), and an own goal by defender Vasilyevich (81').
-The drawing in Switzerland called for Maccabi Tel Aviv and Panathinaikos to duel over the ticket to the Europa League Group Stage.
-After a 0-0 halftime score at Bloomfield, Moussa Konate (60') and Eliran Atar (67', 90') scored three times.
-Harris Medunjanin (61') scored at the return match in Athens and even two goals by the Greek team were not enough to beat Maccabi.
-The team made history with its first appearance at the Europa League Group Stage.
+As in the previous season, Maccabi Tel Aviv met three rivals in the Europa League qualifiers, and this time the ending was a happier one.
+In the first round, Maccabi hosted Khazar Lankaran of Azerbaijan and won 3-1 (Moussa Konate 22', Eliran Atar 39', Guillermo Israelevich 44').
+After a goalless draw in the return match, Maccabi advanced to the second round, where they faced Bosnian side Zeleznicar.
+They won the away leg 0-2 courtesy of a brace by Roberto Collauti in the 47th and 56th minute.
+In the return match, head coach Motti Ivanir's squad scored an explosive six goals in a 6-0 triumph that equalled the team's prior record win in Europe.
+This victory saw two players score braces (Collauti 18', 45' and Eliran Atar 54', 86'), a wonderful free kick by Rafi Dahan (38') and an own goal by defender Velibor Vasilic (81').
+The play-off draw in Switzerland handed Maccabi a trip to Greece to face European regulars Panathinaikos in a duel for a place in the group stage of the competition.
+After a 0-0 stalemate at halftime at Bloomfield, Moussa Konate (60') and Eliran Atar (67', 90') scored second-half goals to give Maccabi a 3-0 victory.
+Harris Medunjanin (61') scored at the return match in Athens and even two goals by the Greek side and a 2-1 defeat for the visitors were not enough to stand in the way of Maccabi Tel Aviv making an historic first appearance at the Europa League Group Stage.

 Maccabi's European campaign started mid-July with the second qualifying round of the Champions League.
 The team succeeded in starting that campaign on the right foot with victories in both legs against Hungarian champions Gyori, 0-2 away and 2-1 at home at Bloomfield Stadium.

 The next hurdle, the third qualifying round, proved to be far higher as Maccabi drew the toughest possible opponent, Swiss champions FC Basel.
 After losing by the smallest of margins, 1-0, in the away leg, Maccabi were already trailing 0-3 after half an hour in the return leg at Bloomfield Stadium.
 A Basel own goal, and a second by midfielder Eran Zahavi, returned hope to the hearts of the Maccabi faithful even before the referee's halftime whistle.
 In the second half Maccabi continued their momentum and midfielder Mahran Radi equalised just after the restart.
-But the home side failed to find the two additional goals that would have given them the winning aggregate and at 3-4 Maccabi made their exit from the 2013/14 Champions League competition.
+But the home side failed to find the two additional goals that would have given them the winning aggregate and at 3-3 Maccabi made their exit from the 2013/14 Champions League competition.